MatchuPitchu/react-summary/Readme.md

 - memoizes data to avoid re-calculation of performance intensive tasks
 - `useMemo(() => {}, [])`

-  - first argument: cb function that returns what you want to store/memoizes
+  - first argument: cb fn that `returns` what you want to store/memoizes
   - second argument: array of dependencies to ensure that stored value is updated if value in array changes
-  - important like for React.memo(): NOT use it everywhere because it costs also performance and it needs space to store data
+  - important like for `React.memo()`: NOT use it everywhere because it costs also performance and it needs space to store data

-- Example 1) for useMemo, useCallback and React.memo()
+- Example 1) for `useMemo`, `useCallback` and `React.memo()`

   ```JavaScript
   // App.js